RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 Name|Description
 ---|---
 anonymousAccessEnabled | Allows anonymous access.
-Anonymous users work with the role `anonymousUserRole`. anonymousUserRole  | A role that will be assigned to the anonymous user, `user` by default. authenticationEnabled | Enables users' authentication.
+Anonymous users have a role `anonymousUserRole`. anonymousUserRole  | A role that will be assigned to the anonymous user, `user` by default. authenticationEnabled | Enables users' authentication.
 If disabled, then only anonymous access is allowed. supportsCustomConnections | Allows users to create custom connections to any databases.
-Otherwise only the CB administrator can create/edit connections. publicCredentialsSaveEnabled | Allows you to save user database credentials in a local cache. adminCredentialsSaveEnabled | Allows you to save global database credentials in a local cache. redirectOnFederatedAuth | When there is only one federation authentication configuration, then redirect to it automatically. forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy. enabledDrivers | List of drivers that are allowed to be used, if the list is empty - all drivers are allowed. disabledDrivers  | List of drivers that are prohibited for use, if the list is empty - all drivers are allowed.
+Otherwise only the CB administrator can create/edit connections. publicCredentialsSaveEnabled | Allows you to save user database credentials in a local cache. adminCredentialsSaveEnabled | Allows you to save global database credentials in a local cache. redirectOnFederatedAuth | If there is only one federation authentication configuration, then login attempt will automatically be made when the application is opened. forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy. enabledDrivers | List of drivers that are allowed to be used, if the list is empty - all drivers are allowed. disabledDrivers  | List of drivers that are prohibited for use, if the list is empty - all drivers are allowed.